garthvh/garthvh.github.io/_posts/2015/2015-12-5-Installing-the-Printrbot-Simple-X-upgrade.markdown

 The bed takes about 15 minutes to get up to 55-60C a bit longer to heat up then my old one, but I also followed Brook's advice from the installation video on youtube and this time I put the thermistor to the side of the heat plate for a more accurate reading.

 <img alt="X Upgrade" src="https://garthvh.com/assets/img/printrbot/x_upgrade_3.jpg" class="img-responsive img-rounded" />

+I bought a bunch of 6"x6" kapton sheets so I installed two of those with one cut down to 4".
+I have not seen any kapton sheets for sale in 6"x10" size yet, so I will probably just wait until I run out of what I have before doing anything.